mlswg/mls-protocol/draft-ietf-mls-protocol.md

 ### ExternalInit

 An ExternalInit proposal is used by new members that want to join a group by using an external commit.
-This propsal can only be used in that context.
+This proposal can only be used in that context.

 ~~~~
 struct {